-- The course is of five years full-time study leading to the award of the two degrees of Bachelor of Social Science and Bachelor of Laws (BSocSc LLB). - 2.
-Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
+1. The course is of five years full-time study leading to the award of the two degrees of Bachelor of Social Science and Bachelor of Laws (BSocSc LLB).

+2. Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
 (Arts Faculty subject prerequisites may be checked from Undergraduate Study: Summary of Subjects in the current Faculty of Arts Handbook).
-There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law. - 3.
-The first three years of the course include: - (1) Law subjects totalling at least 32 Law credit points; (2) the Bachelor of Social Science core program totalling 48 Social Science credit points; and (3) an approved major sequence in the Faculty of Arts of at least 36 Arts credit points (some Arts schools require more than 36 credit points).
-The major sequence must be taken in one of the following schools: Computer Science, Economic History, Economics, Geography, History, Industrial Relations and Organizational Behaviour, Mathematics, Philosophy, Political Science, Psychology, Science and Technology Studies, Sociology. - 4.
-The degree of Bachelor of Social Science may be awarded where a student has successfully completed all requirements in Law, Arts and Social Science for the first three years of the combined course. - A student who fails to complete the full program may apply for advanced standing in the Faculty of Arts under Rule 7 of the Faculty of Arts. - 6.
-The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects. - A student wishing to take the BSocSc degree course at Honours level should consult with the Co-ordinator of the BSocSc degree course before commencing the 4th year of the combined program.
+There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

+3. The first three years of the course include:

+(1) Law subjects totalling at least 32 Law credit points; (2) the Bachelor of Social Science core program totalling 48 Social Science credit points; and (3) an approved major sequence in the Faculty of Arts of at least 36 Arts credit points (some Arts schools require more than 36 credit points).
+The major sequence must be taken in one of the following schools: Computer Science, Economic History, Economics, Geography, History, Industrial Relations and Organizational Behaviour, Mathematics, Philosophy, Political Science, Psychology, Science and Technology Studies, Sociology.

+4. The degree of Bachelor of Social Science may be awarded where a student has successfully completed all requirements in Law, Arts and Social Science for the first three years of the combined course.

+5. A student who fails to complete the full program may apply for advanced standing in the Faculty of Arts under Rule 7 of the Faculty of Arts.

+6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.

+7. A student wishing to take the BSocSc degree course at Honours level should consult with the Co-ordinator of the BSocSc degree course before commencing the 4th year of the combined program.

 The structure of the combined Social Science/Law course is set out below.
-The subjects listed are compulsory for students who begin their course in 1989.
-For complete details of Social Science and Arts subjects students must consult the Faculty of Arts Handbook
+For complete details of Social Science and Arts subjects students must consult the Faculty of Arts Handbook.

-Yearl Hours per we
+Year I Hours per week

 S1 S2

-34.1000 Introduction to Social Science:
+34.1000 Introduction to Social Science and Policy 3

-Practices and Problems 3

-34,1001 Introduction to Computer
+34.1001 Introduction to Computer Applications 3

-Applications for the Social Scien nces 3

-Arts sub ject - 12 Level 1 credit points
+Arts subj ect - 12 Level 1 credit points -

 90.112 Legal System - Torts 4 4

 90.161 Criminal Law 4 4

 90.741 Legal Research and Writing 1 2 2

 Year 2

-34.2000 The Nature of Social Enquiry 3
+34.2000 The Nature of Social Inquiry 3

-34.2001 Social Science Research
+34.2001 Social Science and Policy -

-Laboratory 3
+Laboratory A 3

-34.2002 Social Science Workshop 3
+34.2002 Social Science and Policy

+Case Studies A ່ 3

-Arts sub ject - 12 Upper Level credit point s
+ect - 12 Upper Level credit points

+90.141 Contracts 4 4

+90.621 Law, Lawyers and Society 4

+Year 3

+34.3000 Research Methods 3

+34.3001 Social Science and Policy -

+Laboratory B 3